JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 ## Android application

-The Android application part of a KMM project is a typical Android application written in Kotlin.
-In a basic KMM project, it uses three Gradle plugins:
+The Android application part of a Multiplatform Mobile project is a typical Android application written in Kotlin.
+In a basic cross-platform mobile project, it uses three Gradle plugins:

 * Kotlin Android
 * Android Application